ninbura/windows/README.md

 		- if temps are still too high your gpu's heatsink may have a poor factory mount, at which point you can
 			- rma / exchange the gpu
 			- clean, re-paste, and re-seat the heatsink ([tutorial](https://www.youtube.com/watch?v=n7NMeu0QiYk))
+	- if your ***m.2 ssd*** temperatures are too high you
+		- didn't properly install your m.2 drive
+		- need an aftermarket heatsink for your m.2 drive
+		- need to install a fan pointing directly at your m.2 drive
+		- have a defective drive and need to rma / exchange it